pehilbert/img420-assignment-4/readme.md

 # Dungeon Game
 In this game, wander around a dungeon and defeat skeletons, earning coins to upgrade yourself.
 However, the more you upgrade, the more difficult the game gets!
 Good luck!

+## How to Run
+To run, you must first open this project in Godot (.NET version).
+Then, simply build and run from Godot's UI.

 ## Controls
 WASD - Move
 Left click - Shoot fireball